 Bowne’s descendants owned substantial land around Flushing and among them was Walter Bowne, who served as the mayor of New York from 1829 to 1833.

 He kept a summer residence near the southern shore of the pond.
 During Bowne’s administration the city suffered an outbreak of cholera.
-Not knowing how to combat its spread, Bowne ordered quarantine for the city, closing its port and barring vehicles from coming in.
+Not knowing how to combat its spread, Bowne ordered quarantine for the city, closing its port and barring vessels from coming in.
 The attempt failed and hundreds died in the summer of 1832.

 A decade later, the opening of the Croton Aqueduct brought clean water to the city, greatly reducing cases of waterborne illnesses among residents.
 He died in 1846 and is buried with his family members at Flushing Cemetery.